quii/learn-go-with-tests/hello-world.md

 In our case we've gone from `Hello()` to `Hello("name")`, to `Hello("name", "French")` in small, easy to understand steps.

 This is of course trivial compared to "real world" software but the principles still stand.
-TDD is a skill that needs practice to develop but by being able to break problems down into smaller components that you can test you will have a much easier time writing software.
+TDD is a skill that needs practice to develop, but by breaking problems down into smaller components that you can test, you will have a much easier time writing software.